dotnet/runtime/docs/design/mono/wasm-threads.md

 ## Goals
  - JS interop
-     - both sync and async calls and callbacks
+     - async calls and callbacks
+     - sync calls from C# to JS
-        - sync calls from JS to C# are part of the problem, see below
+     - sync calls from JS to C#
+        - this proposal rejects this goal in order to solve other goals.
+See below.
      - from UI thread to "some C# main thread" and back
      - from dedicated worker to it's JavaScript state and back
  - CPU intensive workloads on dotnet thread pool